deadshotsb/grip-task-3/README.md

 This repository is in reference to the Graduate Remote Internship Program of The Sparks Foundation.

-The task-3 deals with predicting the score of a student based on the number of hours of study.
+The task-3 deals with predicting the optimal number of clusters to represent the dataset.

 ## Installations ##